A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Implementation Mechanisms

-East–West Governance and Treaty Framework
+East–West Governance Framework

 -